AmirAliuA/nasa-apod-api/README.md

 - 📅 Search for specific dates or date ranges
 - 🖼️ View detailed image info: title, date, explanation, and copyright
 - 📱 Responsive layout for mobile, tablet, and desktop
-- ⚡ Fast, modern, and optimized with Next.js and Tailwind CSS
+- ⚡ Fast, modern, and optimized with Next.js, Tailwind CSS, and shadcn/ui

 ---